12-inch MacBook 2017 Rumors: MagSafe Charger Set To Return, LTE Model And Apple Pencil Support In The Works?

 The departure of the MagSafe adapter in the 12-inch MacBook and the 2016 MacBook Pro is one of the most unpopular decisions that Apple has implemented in its hardware over the past couple of years.
 The magnetic charger, introduced back in the Steve Jobs era, allowed the power cord to be disengaged with just a small amount of pressure.
 This prevented the laptop from falling when someone accidentally trips on the power cable, a problem that now exists with Apple’s current laptop lineup.

-While the patent for the MagSafe adaptor in the 2017 12-inch MacBook is undeniably compelling, however, such an innovation remains in the realm of speculations.
+While the patent for the MagSafe adaptor in the 2017 12-inch MacBook is undeniably compelling, such an innovation remains in the realm of speculations.
 Apple files and gets granted numerous patents every year, and only a few of them actually show up in the Cupertino-based tech giant’s devices.
 Considering the popularity of MagSafe adapters, however, there is a relatively good chance that Apple would roll out the feature in the next iteration of the ultraportable machine.

 Apart from the return of the MagSafe connector, Apple is also rumored to introduce a 12-inch MacBook 2017 variant with an embedded SIM card.
 This would allow the device to access LTE networks, essentially making it fully connected to the internet anywhere there is a 3G or 4G signal.
 Patents featuring compatibility with the Apple Pencil have also emerged, suggesting that the upcoming 12-inch MacBook’s trackpad would be able to read input from the stylus.